 N.B.
-Students in the Metropolitan Vancouver Region should familiarize themselves with the specific requirements below of the adjudication evening scheduled for Wednesday, April 20th, 2016.
+Students in the Metropolitan Vancouver Region should familiarize themselves with the specific requirements below of the adjudication evening scheduled for Tuesday, April 30th, 2019

-In addition to the Presentation Requirements outlined on the previous page, all Metropolitan Vancouver candidates with the exception of Business candidates must attend the Dogwood District/Authority Award Scholarship Adjudication Evening hosted by St. George's School on Wednesday, April 20, 2016.
-On that occasion, students will provide examples of their work in their chosen discipline, e.g., fine arts, musical or dramatic performance, display of needlecraft etc..
+In addition to the Presentation Requirements outlined on the previous page, all Metropolitan Vancouver candidates with the exception of Business candidates must attend the Dogwood District/Authority Award Scholarship Adjudication Evening hosted by York House School on Tuesday, April 30, 2019.
+On that occasion, students will provide examples of their work in their chosen discipline, e.g., fine arts, musical or dramatic performance, display of needlecraft etc.